mattvenn/aerial-photography/docs/notes.md

     * done: get worksheet checked
 * chassis build : 1 hr
     * chassis should let reprogram arduino easily, allow hdmi and usb port easy access
-    * winder? string? - ordered a tester from ebay
+    * done: winder? string? - ordered a tester from ebay
-    * valve design & build : 1 hr - investigate bungs, ordered
+    * done: valve design & build : 1 hr - investigate bungs, ordered. works but is heavy. ordered some 8mm hose clamps and hose
     * led test, brighter and multi colour : do with fc test : 2hrs
     * build kits : 3 hrs
+        * buy scales
+        * pi vga cable
+        * check we can do all with a mouse
     * change timings on h2mdk lib back
     * longer test
         * either another fc or more pressure